Why All Philosophical Theories Are Non-Sensical

 More importantly, the same situation that makes M2 true (if it obtains) will make M2 false (if it doesn't) -- that is, Blair's owning the said book.
 If the latter obtains, M2 is true; if it doesn't, M2 is false.

 These conditions are integral to our capacity to understand empirical propositions before we know their truth-status.
-Indeed, they help explain why we know what to look for (or what to expect) in order to ascertain whether or not such propositions are actually true or are actually false -- again, even if we never succeed in doing either of these, and even if we have no wish to do so.
+Indeed, they help explain why we know what to look for (or what to expect) in order to ascertain whether or not they are actually true or are actually false -- again, even if we never succeed in doing either of these, and even if we have no wish to do so.

 That is, we know what (possible) state of affairs M2-type sentences express.